 Regardless of your post-vaccination symptoms, it’s worth your putting aside extra time for rest and self-care, on top of the quality sleep you’re already planning to get over the course of your vaccine rest period.

-A Note on the Johnson & Johnson vaccine
+A note on the Johnson & Johnson vaccine

-That's not a free pass to throw COVID-19 precautions out the window, though.
-You’re not fully protected until two weeks after you’ve received your final dose of the vaccine (whether that’s the single Johnson & Johnson shot, or the second dose of the Pfizer or Moderna vaccines).
+With your first shot, you’re not fully protected until two weeks after you’ve received your final dose of the vaccine (whether that’s the single Johnson & Johnson shot, or the second dose of the Pfizer or Moderna vaccines).

 "It’s important to maintain public health measures like wearing your mask, social distancing, and hand hygiene,” says Mark.
 “This is a time that you’re giving your body a challenge, so try to be conscious of what you can do to help your immune system, through good nutrition, exercise, sleep, and limiting alcohol.”